Difficult Dialogues in Personal Finance: Reversing the Financial Implications of Redlining and Subprime Lending (2 of 2)

 Series approved for 3 CEUs for AFCPE® and CFP® certified professionals for entire series

 This series will engage and educate financial professionals about redlining, subprime lending, and the detrimental effects each continues to have on financial literacy within the African American community, including lack of access to property ownership.

 Attendees will learn how to effectively engage with current and potential clients through education, and action planning to lessen or reverse the historical effects that redlining and subprime lending have had in African American communities.

-Webinar 1: Redlining: Origin Story into Current Times
+Webinar 1: Redlining: Origin Story into Current Times: On-Demand

 This webinar builds a financial professionals foundation for cultural understanding, and discussing the origins of how redlining and other terminology and tactics will be discussed as well as how it began to creep into the African American Community and affect their attempt of the pursuing the American Dream through property ownership.
 We will continue to the show the real life detriments of redlining moving into current times.

 Webinar 2: Redlining Talk back: An Interactive Conversation about What We Can Do